gadkins/llm-web-scraper/README.md

 # Web Scraper

-This tool can be used to scrape HVAC catalog components from a website and save the data to a spreadsheet.
+This tool can be used to scrape specific content from a website and save the data to a spreadsheet.
 This tool is experimental and has only been partially tested on [bakerdist.com](https://www.bakerdist.com/).
 It currently takes about 30 seconds to scrape and process a single component.

 ## Status